Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection: Introduction

 \section{Introduction}

 The fairness and trustworthiness of large language models (LLMs) have drawn widespread attention \citep{feng2023pretraining}.
-Several evaluations \cite{li2023hot, khatun2023reliability} have been conducted to determine whether LLMs exhibit bias or discrimination against individuals or groups based on protected characteristics such as race, gender, cultural identity, or religion.
+Several evaluations \cite{li2023hot, khatun2023reliability} have been conducted to determine whether LLMs exhibit bias or discrimination against individuals or groups in terms of protected attributes like race, gender, or religion.
 These evaluations primarily focus on explicit harmful statements containing specific hateful words.
 However, a significant proportion of online hate speech is characterized by implicit expressions, utilizing indirect language to convey malicious intentions \cite{elsherief2021latent}.
 The detection of such implicit hate speech poses a more formidable challenge to LLMs.
 Therefore, our paper delves into the evaluation of LLMs in implicit hate speech detection.

 Although some works have touched upon the issue of LLMs in implicit hate speech, they have only roughly evaluated whether LLMs can identify implicit hate speech and the quality of generated explanations \cite{yang2023hare, huang2023chatgpt}.
 They overlook many key questions that pique our curiosity: